Music of West Bengal: Atulprasadi

 Atulprasadi (অতুলপ্রসাদী) or the Songs of Atulprasad Sen (1871–1934), one of the major lyricist and composers of early-modern period, is also widely popular in Paschimbanga.
 Atul Prasad is credited with introducing the Thumri style in Bengali music.
 His songs centred on three broad subjects – patriotism, devotion and love.

 Dwijendrageeti

 Dwijendrageeti (দ্বিজেন্দ্রগীতি) or the Songs of Dwijendra Lal Roy (1863–1913), which number over 500, create a separate subgenre of Bengali music.
 The patriotic songs of Dwijendra Lal Roy are very popular in West Bengal.

+Paramartha Sangeet

+Paramartha Sangeet is a collection of devotional songs, which were composed and sung by Maharshi Nagendranath Bhaduri, a renowned yogi and spiritual figure.

+Nagendranath Bhaduri founded "Sanatana Dharma Pracharini Sabha" in 1891, a society dedicated to spreading the message of Sanatana Dharma.

+This organization, later known as "Nagendra Math" under the guidance of his disciple Dhyanaprakash Brahmachari, published a compilation of songs called Paramartha Sangitabali.
+This compilation includes three songs composed by Nagendranath himself, which were reportedly sung in the presence of Ramakrishna.

 Prabhat Samgiita

 Prabhat Samgiita (Bengali: প্রভাত সঙ্গীত), also known as Songs of a New Dawn or Prabhat's Songs, are songs composed by Prabhat Ranjan Sarkar.
 Sarkar composed a total of 5,018 songs, including the lyrics and the tune, in a period of eight years from 1982 until his death in 1990, making using of eight different languages: Bengali, Hindi, English, Sanskrit, Urdu, Magahi, Maithili and Angika.